christianThardy/christianThardy.github.io/setup.md

 These updates are analogous to a programmer coding a bunch of rules to solve a problem, but with deep learning, sometimes you can end up with code better than what any programmer could write.

-We can narrow this down with something more tangible, so let’s use named entity recognition as an example.
+We can narrow this down with something more tangible, so let’s use named entity recognition by way of language models as an example.

 We can rely on 3 strengths of applying deep learning to this problem space.